 Observers may participate in the deliberations of the Commission and its subsidiary bodies but shall not be entitled to participate in the taking of decisions.

-Observers may submit relevant documents to the Secretariat for distribution to the Members of the Commission or its subsidiary bodies as information documents and shall be given timely access to all documents subject to any rules relating to the confidentiality of certain data and other commercially sensitive information that the Commission may decide.
+Observers may submit relevant documents to the Secretariat for distribution to the Members of the Commission or its subsidiary bodies as information documents, therefore no less than 30 days before the start of the meeting, and shall be given timely access to all documents subject to any rules relating to the confidentiality of certain data and other commercially sensitive information that the Commission may decide.

+Where matters are to be considered by the Commission or its subsidiary bodies in which an Observer has particular expertise and in order to facilitate the work of the meeting, the Commission may consider supporting the participation of such Observer considered competent for the purpose of examining matters within its competence.

 REGULATION 10